NinjaGaurav/SmartClass/README.md

 #### Usage

- 1 - Student and teachers should register to SmartClass app
+ 1. - Student and teachers should register to SmartClass app

- 2 - Teacher mark attendance of students present in the class
+ 2. - Teacher mark attendance of students present in the class

- 3 - Teacher creates a lecture plan and publish it on the app
+ 3. - Teacher creates a lecture plan and publish it on the app

- 4 - Student give lecture review which are anonymous and selected **Understood or Repeat** based on thier understanding
+ 4. - Student give lecture review which are anonymous and selected **Understood or Repeat** based on thier understanding

- 5 - Teacher can see real time review from the students and based on that can repeat a particular topic.
+ 5. - Teacher can see real time review from the students and based on that can repeat a particular topic.

- 6 - Students can ask their doubts anonymously and if other students also have the same doubt they can upvote it.
+ 6. - Students can ask their doubts anonymously and if other students also have the same doubt they can upvote it.

-#### Tracks used - **Nurture the future**

 #### AWS Services Used

-Our backend is deployed on a windows instance EC2 at AWS
+Our backend is also deployed on a Windows instance EC2 at AWS

 ### Credits: